-The Australian Securities & Investments Commission (ASIC) requires responsible entities of unlisted property schemes in which retail investors invest to provide a statement addressing six benchmarks and eight disclosure principles.
-These benchmarks and disclosure principles are contained in Regulatory Guide 46: Unlisted property schemes - Improving disclosure for investors.
-The Property Council of Australia ('PCA') and the Property Funds Association ('PFA') have also issued their supplement to this Regulatory Guide 46 in the form of their RG46 Voluntary Practice Note.
+The Australian Securities and Investments Commission (ASIC) requires responsible entities of unlisted property schemes in which retail investors invest, to provide a statement addressing six benchmarks and eight disclosure principles.

+These benchmarks and disclosure principles are outlined in ASIC Regulatory Guide 46: Unlisted property schemes - Improving Disclosure for Retail Investors (RG46).
+The Property Council of Australia and the Property Funds Association have issued their supplement RG46 Voluntary Practice Note.